kak-tus/Essi/README.md

 ## Installation

-Best way to use Essi - docker container (in development).
+Best way to use Essi - docker image [kaktuss/essi](https://hub.docker.com/r/kaktuss/essi/) .

 If you want to start it in usual environment - you must install it